Next Chapter Mentor

 Purpose of the role:

-To provide consistent, trusted support to young adults leaving care.
+To provide consistent, trusted support to young adult leaving care.
 Helping them build confidence, develop life skills, and navigate their transition to independence.
 The focus of this role is to be a stable, positive presence in a young person’s life at a time when they need it most.

 Volunteer Responsibilities:

-Be a safe adult who is independent of a care leavers family and the “care system”
+Be a safe adult who is independent of a care leavers family and the “care system.”

 Develop a stable friendship with a care leaver, helping to build their confidence and self-esteem.

-Bring stability, security and consistency to a care leaver’s life through regular contact for a sustained period.
+Bring stability, security, and consistency to a care leaver’s life through regular contact for a sustained period.

 Support a young adult to develop practical life skills.